 Purpose of the Collection Development Policy

-- Relevance to the curriculum, programs and research of Faulkner University
+- Relevance to the curriculum, programs, and research of Faulkner University

-- Balance in the collection
+- Balance of the collection

 - Accuracy and objectivity